dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/grants.md

 <div warehouse="Redshift">

-For Redshift, you need to explicitly grant roles and groups access to your models, whether to single users, groups, or roles, and you can revoke access as well.
+For Redshift, you need to distinguish between users, roles, and groups.
+It is important to explicitly grant roles and groups access to your models.
+You can revoke access as well.

-In the following example, you're granting permission to a user group named `dbt_reporter` for the models in `my_schema`.
-Note that the group must already exist in Redshift.
-Ensure you use the groups or role keyword in your string and `+grants` has a + prefix to signify adding to or modifying existing grants.
+**For users:**
+When granting access to individual users, use the `+grants` syntax in your configuration to add or modify permissions for these users without replacing existing configurations.
+In the following example, you only need to list the users:

 ```yaml
 models: